trilitech/tezos-developer-docs/docs/unity.md

 The Tezos SDK utilizes modified versions of the following libraries for communication:

-1. **Airgap Beacon SDK**: Interacts with Tezos wallets through the Beacon standard for iOS, Android, and WebGL platforms.
+- **Airgap Beacon SDK**: Interacts with Tezos wallets through the Beacon standard for iOS, Android, and WebGL platforms.
-2. **Netezos**: Interacts with Tezos wallets through the Beacon standard for Windows, Linux, and MacOS platforms.
+- **Netezos**: Interacts with Tezos wallets through the Beacon standard for Windows, Linux, and MacOS platforms.
 Also prepares parameters for smart contract calls and interprets complex data returned by the ReadView method.

+The SDK also uses the [Newtonsoft JSON Unity Package](https://docs.unity3d.com/Packages/com.unity.nuget.newtonsoft-json@3.2/manual/index.html).

 ## Supported Platforms